 Puerto Rico 2024

-38th Conference of Latin American Geographers
+38th Conference of Latin American Geography

 Old San Juan, Puerto Rico, May 22-26, 2024

-We are thrilled to announce the preliminary details about the 38th Conference of Latin American Geography (CLAG), May 22-24, 2024 (Fieldtrips May 24 (afternoon), 25, & 26), Old San Juan, Puerto Rico.
+We are thrilled to announce the preliminary details about the 38th Conference of Latin American Geography (CLAG), to be held at el Cuartel de Ballajá & el Instituto de Cultura Puertorriqueña in Old San Juan, Puerto Rico on May 22-24, 2024.
+Additional field trips are scheduled for May 24 (afternoon), 25, & 26.

 Conference Registration